mnentwig/printableBox/README.md

 - Internal ribs can be placed individually, e.g. where box contents allow

 ### Clipping
+Quite a bit more complex than originally envisioned - it's just a box, right?
+Right...

-Much more complex than envisioned, but hopefully correct (screw boss pads don't stick out, screw heads merge into the wall, cutouts remove ribs underneath)
+But, hopefully correct: screw boss pads don't stick out, screw heads merge into the wall, cutouts remove ribs underneath.

 ![](www/clip1.png)